The Birth of Sunset Piano

 His plan was to play the same Schumann Arabesque each night at sunset.
 The next day a few friends, cyclists, and dog walkers gathered along the coastal trail to watch as Mauro propped open the lid, clipped his sheet music to the stand, and brought the hundred year old piano back to life.
 The evening was surprisingly warm, the sunset deep orange, and the music magnificent.

 In April of 2013, Mauro told me of his intentions.
 He said, "I'm doing the piano thing again, but this time with twelve pianos, all up and down the coast.
 People will find them next to the ocean and play for the whales".
 I said… “OK… I’ll help you.
 And I’ll film it.”

-For the next two months, we scouted locations, picked up abandoned pianos, had them repaired and tuned, contacted local musicians, and prepared.
+For the next two months, we scouted locations, picked up abandoned pianos, had them repaired and tuned, and contacted local musicians.
 In addition to my filmmaker badge, I also started wearing a project manager's hat.
 We ran a Kickstarter campaign, found a bunch of fans, and formed a unique kind of community in the process.
 In July, a heroic human effort placed a dozen pianos into some bizarre (for a piano) and beautiful situations: on seaside cliffs, in hidden forests, even at the top of coastal mountains.

 Thousands of people were surprised and delighted by the sudden appearance of a parlor instrument next to their favorite jogging trail.
 Music happened, people came, some of the local authorities became very upset, and a small, dedicated crew documented it all: laughter, singing, tears, and high drama.
 Hundreds of hours of filming and music recordings were edited over a period of 3 years, resulting in the film, Twelve Pianos.